Back to Colorado

 Passed [**]

-Plain English: The amendment changes the bill to prohibit sterilization of a person with an intellectual or developmental disability in the absence of their informed consent, rather than against their will.
+Plain English: This amendment changes the law to say that sterilizing a person with an intellectual or developmental disability is only allowed if they give their informed consent, rather than just saying it cannot be done against their will.

 Bill History